nicolasmcnair/magpy/README.md

 A Python toolbox for controlling Magstim TMS stimulators via serial communication.

 Currently, MagPy supports Rapid Magstim stimulators with software version 6 or lower.
-I am currently working on a version which will support software versions up to 10, which should be released shortly.
+Version 1.2b is a work-in-progress to update MagPy to support software versions up to 10.
+There may be bugs!

 ## Installation